producthunt/PHImageKit/README.md

 ## Usage

-Just instead of using `UIImageView` use `PHImageKit` witch is category of `UIImageView`.
+Just instead of using `UIImageView` use `PHImageView` witch is category of `UIImageView`.
 Then just pass image url

 ```swift
 imageView.url = NSURL(string: "http://your_image_url.png")!